What Type of Restaurant App Is Best for Your Business

 1. Restaurant discovery and booking platforms

-OpenTable is world’s largest table booking platform partnered with tens of thousands restaurants around the globe with the focus on the US market.
+OpenTable is the world’s largest table booking platform partnered with tens of thousands of restaurants around the globe with the focus on the US market.
 Through its website and mobile apps, OpenTable allows users to discover restaurants filtering them by cuisine and location, reserve a table, read reviews from other visitors, and collect loyalty program rewards.
 Restaurant owners must pay a subscription fee to stay visible on the platform.

 Operating since 1998, OpenTable makes most of the income from selling POS (Point-of-Sale) hardware that allows restaurants to integrate with their service.
 Their revenue from subscriptions, while being impressive, is only a secondary income.